murisi/L2/README.md

 The expression `((function comment (sexprs) [fst [' sexprs]]) [foo] This comment is ignored.
 No, seriously.)` is replaced by `[foo]`, which in turn compiles into assembly similar to what is generated for other invoke expressions.

 ## Reductions
-In the extensive list processing that follows, the follwing functions prove to be convenient abbreviations:
+In the extensive list processing that follows in this section, the following functions prove to be convenient abbreviations:

 abbreviations.l2:
 ```racket